ysndr/blog/src/posts/internals/2019-12-31-built-with-hakyll-part-1.md

 ### Compiling with Pandoc

 In the snippet above the default `pandocCompiler` function is used to read the content of the file and transform it into HTML using Hakyll's default options for pandoc.
-Aside `pandocCompiler` there are a few more low level functions available that allow deeperr customization in the regards of which pandoc templates are used, which extensions activated and so forth.
+Aside `pandocCompiler` there are a few more low level functions available that allow deeper customization in the regards of which pandoc templates are used, which extensions activated and so forth.
 There are also `pandocCompilerWithTransform` and `pandocCompilerWithTransformM` that allow editing the intermediate parsed content pandoc uses internally.
-At this point rich postprocessing can be applied, just alike the usuall pandoc filters.
+At this point rich postprocessing can be applied, just alike the usual pandoc filters.
 The only grain is that existing pandoc filters (i.e. [pandocfilters](https://github.com/jgm/pandocfilters) or [panflute](https://github.com/sergiocorreia/panflute)) cannot be easily applied with Hakyll.

 ### Creating Routes

-Additionally to matching exitsing files and compiling them, one can also generate fully independent files using the `create` function.
+Additionally to matching existing files and compiling them, one can also generate fully independent files using the `create` function.

 ``` haskell
 create ["archive.html"] $ do